kalxas/rasdaman/doc/main/02_inst-guide.rst

 --timeout t             client time out in seconds for sign-of-life signal.
                         If no t indicated: 300 sec; if set to 0, no sign-of-life check is done.
-                        Activated only if ``--mgmntint`` is also set.

 --transbuffer b         set maximum size of transfer buffer to *b* bytes
-                        (default: 4 MB = 4,194,304 bytes)
+                        (default: 10 MB = 10000000 bytes)

---cachelimit c
-                        upper limit of cache area in bytes (default: 0)
+--cachelimit c          specifies upper limit in bytes on using memory for caching

---enable-tilelocking
+                        (default: 0)

-                        perform tile-level locking on insert / update / delete (default: whole database is locked)
+--enable-tilelocking    perform tile-level locking on insert / update / delete
+                        (default: whole database is locked)

 Distributed Query Processing